Organizational Anthropology

-The types and methods of scholarship performed in the anthropology of institutions can take a number of forms.
-Institutional anthropologists may study the relationship between organizations or between an organization and other parts of society.
-Institutional anthropology may also focus on the inner workings of an institution, such as the relationships, hierarchies and cultures formed, and the ways that these elements are transmitted and maintained, transformed, or abandoned over time.
-Additionally, some anthropology of institutions examines the specific design of institutions and their corresponding strength.
-More specifically, anthropologists may analyze specific events within an institution, perform semiotic investigations, or analyze the mechanisms by which knowledge and culture are organized and dispersed.
+Organizational anthropologists may study the relationship between organizations or between an organization and other parts of society., or they can focus on the inner workings of an organization, such as the relationships, hierarchies and cultures formed, and the ways that these elements are transmitted and maintained, transformed, or abandoned over time.
+Additionally, some anthropology of organizations examines the specific design of organizations and their corresponding strength.

-In all manifestations of institutional anthropology, participant observation is critical to understanding the intricacies of the way an institution works and the consequences of actions taken by individuals within it.
-Simultaneously, anthropology of institutions extends beyond examination of the commonplace involvement of individuals in institutions to discover how and why the organizational principles evolved in the manner that they did.
+In all manifestations of organizational anthropology, participant observation is critical to understanding the intricacies of the way an organization works and the consequences of actions taken by individuals within it.
+Simultaneously, anthropology of organizations extends beyond examination of the commonplace involvement of individuals in organizations to discover how and why the organizational principles evolved in the manner that they did.
+Anthropologists may analyze specific events within an institution, perform semiotic investigations, or analyze the mechanisms by which knowledge and culture are organized and dispersed.

-Common considerations taken by anthropologists in studying institutions include the physical location at which a researcher places themselves, as important interactions often take place in private, and the fact that the members of an institution are often being examined in their workplace and may not have much idle time to discuss the details of their everyday endeavors.
-The ability of individuals to present the workings of an institution in a particular light or frame must additionally be taken into account when using interviews and document analysis to understand an institution, as the involvement of an anthropologist may be met with distrust when information being released to the public is not directly controlled by the institution and could potentially be damaging.
+Common considerations taken by anthropologists in studying organizations include the physical location at which a researcher places themselves, as important interactions often take place in private, and the fact that the members of an organization are often being examined in their workplace and may not have much idle time to discuss the details of their everyday endeavors.
+The ability of individuals to present the workings of an organization in a particular light or frame must additionally be taken into account when using interviews and document analysis to understand an organization, as the involvement of an anthropologist may be met with distrust when information being released to the public is not directly controlled by the organization and could potentially be damaging.